mlamz/mlamz.com/source/_posts/circadian-rhythm-entrainment-using-light-food-and-exercise.md

 Here's a comparison of my new exercise plan going forward during weekdays.

-**Old:** Training session before sunrise and breakfast.
+**Old:** Training session before sunrise.
 Wait until lunch for first bite of food.
 **New:** Training session after work, preferably outside if it is light.
 Have optional pre-workout protein.

 How about getting that all important protein for recovery?
 I'd rather keep the feeding window to a shorter time window and skip the post workout.
 It appears there is a new research study, [Pre- versus post-exercise protein intake has similar effects on muscular adaptations](https://peerj.com/articles/2825.pdf) that claims that a pre-workout is just as effective as a post workout.